 As an example: Freezing Pork - Often times we will buy two or three pork loin roasts at a time.
 When they are on sale for $1.29/pound, it's well worth it!
 We usually have half processed into chops, and half into tenderloins, and occasionally have some ground to make fresh breakfast sausage.
 It's usual for us to get about 12 chops and 12 tenderloins from a single loin roast.

 Freezer burn itself doesn't make the food go bad.
 It will still be edible, but the flavor will fade quicker.
-Meats with freezer burn can still be used in stews and soups without much bad effect.
+Meats with freezer burn can still be used in stews and soups without issue.

-The Ball Blue Book suggests that most fresh frozen meats can be stored for 8-12 months before the flavor and quality starts to deteriorate.
+The Ball Blue Book of canning & preserving suggests that most fresh frozen meats can be stored for 8-12 months before the flavor and quality starts to deteriorate.
 Our experience has been that with vacuum packaging, you can double or triple that time with very little deterioration of quality.